 Protection Grants are generally not awarded for 100% of the proposed budget.
 Applications may be made in Arabic, Russian, English, French, Spanish, Farsi, Portuguese and Chinese.

-After submitting an application, an organisation is likely to be contacted by a member of Front Line Defenders staff with questions to clarify the application.
 Lobbying in support of applications is not encouraged.
 All applicants will receive a written response whether or not their application is successful.

 Human rights defenders receiving grants are required to submit a short written report, and include copies of all original receipts, on completion of their project.
 If for any reason a project does not go ahead, or gets alternative funding, the grant must be returned to Front Line Defenders and cannot be reallocated for other work.
 Front Line Defenders may check that the same grant has not already been funded by other international funders.
 If a satisfactory report is not received on completion of the grant, the applicant will not be eligible for any further grants and will be asked to return the funding.

 Details of some other funding organisations can be found here.